gray water regulations at Army Corp Campgrounds

 Can you release gray water on the ground at Army Corp Campgrounds?

-Many longterm campers want to know if they can release their gray water onto the ground while camping at Army Corp of Engineers Campgrounds.
-The answer is, it depends.
+Many long-term campers want to know if they can release their gray water onto the ground while camping at Army Corp of Engineers Campgrounds in Arkansas.

 At the Dam Site Campground on Greers Ferry Lake in Arkansas will not allow you to release your gray water on the ground because of all the limestone in the area.
 This prevent the gray water from properly filtering which allows the gray water to leak back into the ground water too quickly.